Exploring the World

 Sailing from north to south in Norway

-Margrethe and I sail from north to south in Norway, enjoying the fantastic coastline.
-We start in Bodø and work our way south to Stavanger.We enjoyed the entire Norwegian coastline, but it has to be said that we REALLY lucked out in the north with uncharacteristic...
+Margrethe and I sailed from north to south in Norway, enjoying the fantastic coastline.
+We started in Bodø and worked our way south to Stavanger.We enjoyed the entire Norwegian...

 Skiing across Hardangervidda